jsinh-blog-code/wpf-mvvm-webcam-snapshot/README.md

-WebcamSnapshotWpfMvvm
+WPF MVVM - WebCAM Snapshot Code / Sample
 =====================

-Sample for How to take preview USB webcam and take snapshot using AForge, MVVM and WPF
+Sample for How to preview USB webcam and take snapshot using AForge, MVVM and WPF